Programme Overview:

-This Graduate Diploma, the first of its kind to be established in Europe or North America, allows students to gain a sophisticated understanding of the United States, its foreign relations, and domestic politics.
+This Graduate Diploma was the first of its kind to be established in Europe and North America providing students with a sophisticated understanding of the United States, its foreign relations, and domestic politics.

-This Graduate Diploma is designed for those people planning, or already engaged in, a career in the diplomatic service, journalism, international organizations, or non-governmental organizations.
-This Masters will also prepare you for a career in politics, political risk analysis, academia, and think tanks.
+This Diploma is designed for those people planning, or already engaged in, a career in the diplomatic service, journalism, international organizations, or non-governmental organizations.
+This Diploma will also prepare you for a career in politics, political risk analysis, academia, and think tanks.

 Curricular information is subject to change